LautaroNavarro/meli-exercise/README.md

 #### Technical description

-This is a golang service builded with Docker.
+This is a golang service built with Docker.
 Data is stored in Redis.

 ## Public actions vs private actions